-The EAL team leader (EAL Coordinator or EALCO) line manages the department and its staff.
-These consist of three part time EAL classroom assistants (EAL TAs), who work in a department that is equipped and furnished appropriately, as well as in the mainstream classrooms.
-Whilst learning is at the heart of everything we do, the department is also set up to accommodate nurture work, social interaction and the celebration of the students' cultural heritage.
+The Whole School Inclusion team leader (WSI Co) line manages the department and its staff.
+These consist of five part time EAL classroom assistants (EAL TAs), who work in a department that is equipped and furnished appropriately, as well as in the mainstream classrooms.
+Whilst learning is at the heart of everything we do, the department is also set up to accommodate nurture work, social interaction and the celebration of the students' cultural heritage, intervention on English proficiency and general support.